Asymmetric Methodological Restraint (AMR)

 The demarcation between “real convergence” (ordinary perception) and “hallucinatory convergence” (non-ordinary phenomenology) cannot be drawn by the convergence itself — it is drawn by the prior commitment to what kinds of content are admissible.
 This is not realism applied; it is realism selectively abandoned.

-Against P4 (Explanatory Coherence): The persistent failure to integrate consciousness into the physicalist picture—the hard problem, the explanatory gap—represents massive fragmentation.
+Against P4 (Explanatory Coherence): The persistent failure to integrate consciousness into the physicalist picture — the Hard Problem, the explanatory gap — represents massive fragmentation.
 A framework that unified first-person and third-person domains would score better on explanatory coherence.

 Against P5 (Bruteness Is Costly): Under physicalism, the existence of consciousness is a brute fact.
 Why is there subjective experience at all?
 No answer is forthcoming; it’s just an inexplicable feature of certain physical arrangements.
 Consciousness-first frameworks dissolve this particular bruteness — if consciousness is fundamental, its existence requires no further explanation.
 New questions arise (what governs dissociation? how does universal consciousness give rise to individual perspectives?) but the deepest physicalist brute fact — that there is experience at all — is no longer brute.